UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 For more information on the 'superheat' package, see its associated [RDocumentation](https://www.rdocumentation.org/packages/superheat/versions/0.1.0/topics/superheat) and [helpful example tutorial](https://rlbarter.github.io/superheat/).

-Additional examples, packages, and approaches that can be used to generate heat maps are available in abundance through online resources, including this [helpful example heatmap tutorial website](https://www.r-graph-gallery.com/heatmap).
+Additional examples, packages, and approaches that can be used to generate heat maps are available in abundance through online resources, including this [helpful example heat map tutorial website](https://www.r-graph-gallery.com/heatmap).

 ## Concluding Remarks
 In conclusion, this training module serves as a high-level introduction to high-dimensional data visualizations.
-Approaches described in this training module include data formatting, data scaling, and the visualization of prepared datasets through the following methods: density plots, GGally plots, boxplots, correlation plots, hierarchical clustering, and heatmaps.
+Approaches described in this training module include data formatting, data scaling, and the visualization of prepared datasets through the following methods: density plots, GGally plots, boxplots, correlation plots, hierarchical clustering, and heat maps.
 Visualizations are generated using a dataset containing chemical concentrations measured in different biomass burn scenarios, representing different wildfire events, serving as an example dataset relevant to environmental health research.
 These visualization methods serve as an important foundation for many environmental health research studies.